robert-johansson/old.robert-johansson.github.io/about.md

 permalink: /about/
 ---

 In this blog I will describe my journey of finishing my PhD thesis in Computer Science, from zero to final draft, in 31 days.
-The journey starts on July 18th, 2023.
+The journey starts on August 7th, 2023.